tne-lab/ica-plugin/README.md

 ## Requirements

-Depends on this Open Ephys common library: [RWSync](https://github.com/tne-lab/rw-synchronizer).
-This must be built (using CMake) before ICA will compile.

 Depends on the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) header library, which is included at the top level as a submodule.
 After cloning, you must also initialize the submodule:

 ```
 cd eigen
 git submodule init